History of Mathematics Society

 History of Science for Mathmos: Course details

-This year’s History of Science lectures will be on early Islam, Islamic science, technology & mathematics.
+This year’s History of Science lectures will be on Ancient Science and Technology.

 Which sounds like a fair amount to keep us busy for far more lectures than we have scheduled, but alas we shall have to make do.